NetDenizen/booru-wizard/README.md

 * Consider a setting to make output directories, if they don't already exist.
 The file dialog is crippled in this regard on Linux

+* Consider making the tag search field more interactive, so the user need not enter exact matches.

+* Consider fully implementing Gelbooru-style tag searching in the tag search field.

+* Overhaul the image display, so it does not suffer from extremely skewed aspect ratios when zoomed in.

 ### Open

 * I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation. - Zooming implemented.
 Animation would likely involve complicated integration with ffmpeg libraries. wx animation support is too inconsistent between platforms.
 Specifically, the necessary methods are not supported for GTK.